gioblu/PJON/documentation/configuration.md

 ```cpp
   PJON<SoftwareBitBang> bus;
 ```
-In the example above the PJON object is instanced passing [SoftwareBitBang](/wiki/SoftwareBitBang) strategy as template parameter.
+In the example above the PJON object is instantiated passing [SoftwareBitBang](/wiki/SoftwareBitBang) strategy as template parameter.
 Strategies are classes abstracting the data-link layer, making PJON easy to be uses on different media.
-It is possible to instance more than one PJON object with different strategies:
+It is possible to instantiate more than one PJON object with different strategies in the same sketch:
 ```cpp
   PJON<SoftwareBitBang> wiredBus;
   PJON<EthernetTCP>     tcpBus;
 ```
-There are 5 strategies available to communicate data with PJON:

 | Strategy      | Medium        | Pins needed   |
 | ------------- | ------------- | ------------- |